On certain vehicles, the second-row seat frames may not have been properly welded. As a result, the seatback could fail and move in a crash.

 Safety Risk

-A head restraint that's not positioned correctly could increase the risk of injury in a crash.
+A seat that moves or detaches could increase the risk of injury in a crash.

 Remedy

-FCA Canada will notify owners in writing and advise you to take your vehicle to a dealership to inspect and, if necessary, replace the second-row head restraints.
+Nissan will notify owners by mail and instruct you to take your vehicle to a dealership to inspect and, if necessary, replace the driver's seat cushion frame.